PizBernina/bitmark-sandbox-hackathon/README.md

 - `.app-code-editor` bodies are context-sensitive:
   - If `@computerLanguage: json` OR the body parses as JSON (starts with `{`/`[` and JSON.parse succeeds) → ignored for breakscaping (no warnings/fixes), because it is literal data.
-  - If `@computerLanguage: bitmark` → treated as “sample markup” by default and ignored (no warnings/fixes), because authors commonly paste runnable Bitmark examples here.
+  - If `@computerLanguage: bitmark` → treated as “sample markup” by default and ignored (no warnings/fixes), because runnable Bitmark examples  may be pasted.
-  - Optional: a per-editor toggle can switch a specific `.app-code-editor` to “literal text” mode, in which case breakscaping lint/fix applies to its body as if it were normal body text.
-This is useful when the editor holds prose that must be caret-escaped.

-- Paste notifications only appear when the pasted region actually differs from the normalized result; if no change is needed, no toast is shown.

 ## AI Chat Integration

-The Bitmark ecosystem includes AI-powered chat capabilities to help users create and troubleshoot Bitmark content.
+An AI chat has been added.
+It uses Gemini and tool calling.
+That is, it has access to the different panes in the playground and the code (all packages).

+It consists of a backend (botmark-ai-chat-backend) and separate frontend (bitmark-ai-chat).

 ### bitmark-ai-chat-backend
 FastAPI-based backend service providing integration with Google's Gemini API and advanced tool calling capabilities.